poconnor-pilz/mgrpc-java/readme.md

 If the clientId is used then there is no need for a uuid for callID because the call is unique on clientId and callId.
 So the callId could just be a short number (but we would have to hash on both callId and clientId)

+## Status

-Status will be reported at:
+The server status topic will be

-    server/o/sys/all/status
+    server/out/sys/status

-The server will be expected to send a 'connected' message to this when it starts up and a 'disconnected' message when it is gracefully shut down.
-This will also be the LWT topic to which the broker will send a 'disconnected' message when the server is ungracefully disconnected.
-When the client starts up it can send a message to server/o/sys/all/promptstatus which will cause the server to send status to /status.
+The server will send a connected=true message to this when it starts up or if it when a client sends it a message on
-Note that this implies that the server has its own mqtt connection to the broker where it can set the LWT etc. This seems reasonable.
-If the MqttGrpcServer had to share an mqtt connection then it probably could not dictate the structure of the LWT topic like this.
-Then we might have to have the MqttGrpcServer implement some interface that would notify it of connects and disconnects etc.

-We will support more than one hello service on a device or wherever but it will need to have a different topic.
-Note that grpc seems to only support one instance of a particular service type on a server (i.e. at a particular domain name - but at least they can do domain names and subdomains whereas we just have one global broker so we want to have the facility to put things at a particular topic).
-See the spec here https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md Note also that "server" above could contain a few subtopics.
-Should we consider the azure structure of: devices/{device-id}/messages/devicebound/, or devices/{device-id}/messages/devicebound/{property-bag} when there are message properties. {property-bag} contains url-encoded key/value pairs of message properties
+    server/in/sys/status/prompt
+The server will send a connected=false message to out/sys/status when it shuts down normally or when it shuts down abnormally via its LWT
+The client status topic will be
+    server/in/sys/status/client/{clientId}
+so that clients can have restrictive policies.
+But the server will subscribe to
+    server/in/sys/status/#
+The client will send a connected=false message to in/sys/status/client/{clientId} when it shuts down normally or when it shuts down abnormally via its LWT.
+The server will then release any resources it has for {clientId}

+The MqttChannel will have a waitForServer(int timeoutMillis) method.
+This will subscribe to server/out/sys/status and send a prompt to server/in/sys/status/prompt

 ## Security/Authentication